All in One View

 Scrum (and its variants) is one of the most widely used Agile frameworks.
 Scrum is a lightweight process that aims to break work into time-boxed iterations.

-The Scrum Process - from Product goal to Sprint review
+The Scrum Process - an interative process that flows from Product goal to Sprint planning to development (in increments) to Sprint review, looping back

 Project Vision